Can rabbits eat carrot

 4. Can rabbits eat cooked carrots?

-It is advisable to refrain from providing cooked carrots as food for your rabbit.
+It is advised to refrain from providing cooked carrots as food for your rabbit.
 The act of cooking carrots can result in the loss of crucial nutrients, while the high levels of sugar present in the vegetable may lead to digestive problems for rabbits.

 5. Can rabbits eat carrot peels?